kristianmandrup/circle-menu/README.md

     :menuItemRadius="16"
 ```

-Invstigate using objects for scoping bindings and reducing number of bindings needed:
+Investigate using objects for scoping bindings and reducing number of bindings needed:

 Setting via `button` Object instead: `:button="{{button}}"`